privateprep/coding-space-website/src/pages/blog/2024-08-19-the-coding-space-curriculum-deep-dive.md

   image: /img/img_2250.jpeg
   alt: Example of TCS Untutorials in Action
 ---
 At The Coding Space, our mission is to empower people to tackle challenges independently through learning to code.
 In doing so, we aim to develop their problem-solving, critical thinking, learning skills, confidence, attitudes, and mindsets.
-Below are a few tactics we use to accomplish our mission.
+Below are a few key tools and tactics we use to accomplish our mission.

 ### The project-based, “learning-by-making” classroom